indeedwatson/dotfiles/README.md

 ## TODO

-- add layouts in i3
-- better polybar colors
 - global mpv keybinds
+- dual monitor setup
+- easier way to open a ff window with twitch chat alongside mpv
-- setup a music player once and for all
+- figure out a better way for containers a and b